DiggnDeeper/wp-dapp/README.md

 5. **View on Hive**: After successful publication, click the "View on Hive" link to see your post on Hive

+## Comments: Hive-only Display vs Mirroring

+- **Hive-only Display (recommended)**: Hides the WP comment form/template and shows the Hive thread with reply buttons and links.
+Works without importing anything.
+Users reply via Keychain; the page updates the Hive thread.
+- **Enable Mirroring (optional)**: Copies Hive replies into native WP comments.
+When enabled, you’ll see a “Sync (copy) Hive replies into WP comments” button on posts.
+When off, you’ll see an “Import Hive Comments” one-time button for convenience.

+Max thread depth and your chosen Hive frontend (PeakD, Hive.blog, Ecency) are configurable in Settings → WP‑Dapp.

 ## Hive Keychain Integration